 Value of Traditional Books in Early Literacy

-Traditional books in early literacy add value to childhood development in many ways, including nurturing a love of books and reading.
-Whether reading with one child or a small group, hands-on interaction with printed material will benefit you and the children in your care.
+Traditional books add value to the development of literacy skills, while nurturing a love of books and reading.
+Explore the many ways that hands-on interaction with printed material will benefit your early learners.

 This post contains affiliate links.
 Privacy and Disclosure

 It's hard for kids - and grownups! - not to love traditional books.
-We're drawn to the colorful images and playful characters, as well as the cozy reading times with family and friends.
+There's a whole lot of sensory experience at play when reading books.
+We're drawn to the colorful images, the rustle of pages turning, as well as the cozy reading times with family and friends.

 Value of traditional books